 Benefits in retirement

-You may be able to get certain benefits and financial support in addition to your State Pension.
+You may be able to get certain benefits and financial support as well as your State Pension.
 Some benefits are age-related, others depend on your income.
 Find out more at the following nidirect pages.

 Your employer and any pension provider will normally tell HM Revenue & Customs (HMRC) when you retire.
 To prevent a delay that might result in an overpayment or underpayment of tax, you should also tell them.